descendsphere/route-render/docs/DESIGN.md

 ## 1. Introduction

-This document provides the technical design and architecture for the GPX 3D Route Renderer.
+This document provides the technical design and architecture for the GPX 3D Player.
 It is based on the specifications outlined in the [Requirements Document](./REQUIREMENTS.md).

 ## 2. System Architecture